openforcefield/qca-dataset-submission/2020-01-31-OpenFF-Group1-Torsions-2/README.md

  - The SMIRKs target count of 5 is chosen to generate a reasonable number of torsions for scanning.

 ### Manifest
- - `OpenFF_references.sdf` - input sdf file containing all molecules in Roche set (copied from "2019-05-01-OpenFF-Group1-Torsions")
+ - `chosen_supplemented.smi` - input smi file containing 8 tetrazole derivatives
  - `01_generate.py` - script to generate OptimizationDataset inputs
  - `optimization_inputs.json` - input molecules
  - `cmiles_failures.json` - Molecules that rdkit failed to generate standardized tautomer